 In breach of public policy, two years after the dismissal for wrongful termination.
 This implies two years from the date on which the worker was fired for taking part in a protected activity;

 Within one year of termination, unfair termination due to discrimination or abuse first needs a lawsuit to be made to the Department of Equal Jobs and Housing ('DFEH').
-If the DFEH in unable to resolve the claim or issues a right to sue notice, a claim may be lodged in state court for up to ninety days after the DFEH has ruled; or if the DFEH fails to resolve the claim, a wrongful termination claim may be filed in the Los Angeles county court for up to ninety days.
+If the DFEH is unable to resolve the claim or issues a right-to-sue notice, a claim may be lodged in state court for up to ninety days after the DFEH has ruled; or if the DFEH fails to resolve the claim, a wrongful termination claim may be filed in the Los Angeles county court for up to ninety days.

 How do I prove a wrongful termination case in California, and what is my first step?